oisdk/combinatorics-paper/rebuttal.markdown

 other similar libraries, and especially the importance of computational univalence (which is indeed essential to the function of the library).

-> Overall I think the paper is relatively well-written but too succint in some
-> places.
-It is a walkthrough a formalization on finiteness in HoTT but doesn't
-> really highlight interesting use of Cubical Type Theory or difficulty of
-> interest in the formalization.
-The only potential case could have been section
-> 6.2 but it's simply too short.
-I'm hence not sure it has its place at IJCAR.
->
-> Questions:
->
 > You do not cite Realizability at Work: Separating Two Constructive Notions of
 > Finiteness by Bezem et Al. (TYPES'16).
 It includes two other
 > (classically-equivalent) notions of finiteness, it would be interesting to see
 > how they would compare with the ones you study.

-The two finiteness predicates in the mentioned paper are stremlessness and noetherianness, which we mention in the related work section.
+The two finiteness predicates in the mentioned paper are streamlessness and noetherianness, which are explored in [1], which we do mention in the related work section.
+Although we would of course like to explore more notions of finiteness in a longer paper, we chose to discuss only the notions of finiteness which were necessary to our main results.

 > p12: "we have proven the above...
 As far as we know this is the first
 > formalization of either".
 That's unclear to me for Set's, isn't it precisely